snel-repo/falcon-challenge/README.md

 This codebase contains starter code for implementing your own method for the FALCON challenge.
 - The `falcon_challenge` folder contains the logic for the evaluator.
 Submitted solutions must conform to the interface specified in `falcon_challenge.interface`.
 - In `data_demos`, we provide notebooks that survey each dataset released as part of this challenge.
 - In `decoder_demos`, we provide sample decoders and baselines that are formatted to be ready for submission to the challenge.
 To use them, see the comments in the header of each file ending in `_sample.py`.
 Your solutions should look similar once implemented!
+(Namely, you should have a `_decoder.py` file which conforms to `falcon_challenge.inferface` as well as a `_sample.py` file that indicates how your decoder class should be called.)

 For example, you can prepare and evaluate a linear decoder by running:
 ```bash